Tips for everyday life

 It is practically impossible for students to finance all their expenses through part-time jobs.
 There are too few suitable jobs for students in Germany.
 And those who work too much prolong their studies unnecessarily.
 Instead of taking a low-paying job, you can also apply for a , for example.

 Anyone permanently employed in Germany usually pays social security contributions.
 This includes contributions for health insurance, long-term care, pension and unemployment insurance.
-Those who work no longer than two months in a row, or 50 days annually, do not have to make these payments.
+Those who work no longer than three months in a row, or 70 days annually, do not have to make these payments.

 Tips for everyday life